 Women were among the earliest settles in the Dutch and English Caribbean.
 Early Caribbean Jewish women, despite living in patriarchal societies, still managed to engage in public pursuits.
 As Caribbean Jewish communities became increasingly racially blended over time, women of color became some of the most definitive architects of distinctly Creole Caribbean Jewry.

 Hannah Chizhik was an advocate for women’s emancipation and she was committed to the women workers movement.
 She became an expert in vegetable farming, agricultural work, and domestic labor for the groups of women pioneers.
 In 1926 she established a women’s smallholding in Tel Aviv, which became an important center for pioneer youth.

-In 1942, Irgun Zeva'i Le'ummi member Shulamit Goldstein went to Egypt to learn to fly.
-Later in life, she became a nursery school teacher, a poultry farmer and a fiberglass manufacturer.
+A member of the underground militant group Irgun Zeva'i Le'ummi, Shulamit Goldstein became Israel’s first female pilot in the 1930s.
+Later in life, she also became a nursery school teacher, a poultry farmer, and a fiberglass manufacturer.

 A multi-faceted Yiddish writer, Shira Gorshman embodied the vision and struggles of Jewish socialism throughout her long and productive life.
 Her work encompassed the shtetl of Lithuania, pioneering Palestine, the Soviet experiment, the Holocaust, and finally the return to modern Israel.
 In all these journeys her characters, many of whom are women, are revealed in their full humanity and individuality.